Skip to content

 Government

 We are watching an increased effort by both the U.S.and international governments to work with and provide insight to the private sector in managing cyber threats, with a particular focus on the ransomware epidemic.
-Efforts to enhance threat intelligence sharing and a priority of protecting critical infrastructure will be apparent in 2022.
+Efforts to enhance threat intelligence sharing and a priority of protecting critical infrastructure will be apparent.

-The private sector may be subject to severe penalties for noncompliance to government-mandated OFAC requirements and a close watch on enforcement efforts in 2022 is warranted.
+The private sector may be subject to severe penalties for noncompliance to government-mandated OFAC requirements and a close watch on enforcement efforts is warranted.

 We also expect law enforcement to become more proficient at helping victim organizations recover ransom payments to threat actors, using a combination of cryptocurrency experts, computer scientists, blockchain analysts and crypto-tracers in this effort.
 Finally, we expect law enforcement to embark on a more aggressive offensive strategy in disrupting Ransomware as a Service (RaaS) affiliates.